lyric-zemin/unplugin-vue-auto-img/README.md

 ## Usage

-`unplugin-vue-images` auto import your image from `assets/images` by default to your Vue component.
+`unplugin-vue-auto-img` auto import your image from `assets/images` by default to your Vue component.

 You can only use image variables using camelCase.